Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability only impacts systems where ${{ secrets.x }} is passed through to fetch:template.
-When exploited, it could lead to the exposure of sensitive information in log files due to improper redaction of secrets (GitHub Advisory).
+The impact of this vulnerability is limited to scenarios where ${{ secrets.x }} is passed through to fetch:template.
+When exploited, it could lead to the exposure of sensitive information in log files.
+The vulnerability only affects the confidentiality aspect of the system, with no impact on integrity or availability (GitHub Advisory).

 The vulnerability has been patched in version 2.1.1 of the scaffolder-backend plugin.
-For those unable to update immediately, a workaround is available where Template Authors can remove the use of ${{ secrets }} being used as an argument to fetch:template (GitHub Advisory).
+As a workaround, Template Authors can remove the use of ${{ secrets }} being used as an argument to fetch:template.
+The fix involves removing the logging of splat values in the logger, as evidenced by the patch (GitHub Advisory, GitHub Commit).

 Source: This report was generated using AI